List of Soul Reapers in Bleach: Kaname Tōsen

 Kaname Tōsen (東仙 要, Tōsen Kaname) was the captain of Squad Nine at the beginning of the series, formerly its Fifth Seat Officer during the Turn Back the Pendulum gaiden.

 Blind since birth, Tōsen is capable of using his spiritual sense to "see".
 He is an extremely calm and serious pacifist whose motto is "take the path with the least bloodshed", an ideal adopted from a close friend of his, though he does not refrain from fighting for what he believes in or to preserve justice.
 He later becomes disillusioned with the Soul Society after his friend's murderer—her husband Tokinada Tsunayashiro—is unjustly allowed to go free, and feels compelled to join in Aizen's defection at the conclusion of the Soul Society arc.
 Tōsen undergoes Hollowification sometime prior to the battle of Fake Karakura Town.
 This is revealed when he completely transforms into a Hollow during his subsequent fight against Komamura.
 Too consumed by the ecstasy of having sight for the first time in his life, he is struck down by Hisagi and reverts to human form.
 Barely clinging to life, he is granted closure by Komamura and asks to see Hisagi's face one last time, but his body explodes before they can reunite as Aizen allows his Soul Suicide to occur.

 Tōsen's zanpakutō is called Suzumushi (清虫).
 Its abilities are vibrations.
 In its shikai, Suzumushi releases a high-pitched tone that renders anyone who hears it unconscious.
 Its second form, Benihiko, creates a trail of hundreds of blades that rain down on his opponent(s).
 His sword's bankai state, Suzumushi Tsuishiki Enma Korogi, allows Tōsen to create a sensory deprivation dome around himself and his opponent(s).
 After being modified by Aizen, Tōsen gains the powers of a Vizard and uses his Resurrección Suzumushi Hyakushiki Grillar Grillo to become an insect-like hollow and regain his sight.
 This makes Suzumushi the zanpakutō with the highest known number of release forms.

-He is voiced by Toshiyuki Morikawa in the Japanese version of the anime.
+He is voiced by Toshiyuki Morikawa in the original Japanese version of the anime.
 In the English dub, he is voiced by David Rasner until episode 278 then Brian Palermo in later episodes.